slasyz/opinionated-go/README.md

 - [testify](https://github.com/stretchr/testify) provides a lot of well-designed syntactic sugar that the standard library lacks
 - [moq](https://github.com/matryer/moq) for generating mock structures from interfaces

+### UI

+#### Console

+- [pflag](https://github.com/spf13/pflag) is a simple library for parsing CLI args, just like [flag](https://pkg.go.dev/flag) from standard library, but uses POSIX/GNU-style `--flags` instead of `-flags`.
+- [cobra](https://github.com/spf13/cobra) is a powerful library for creating modern command-line interfaces like `kubectl` or `docker`.
+It supports subcommands, cascading flags, suggestions, shell autocompletions, and many more.
+- [viper](https://github.com/spf13/viper) to load configuration from many sources (CLI args, environment variables, JSON/TOML/etc files, remote stores like etcd/Consul)

+#### TUI

+- [go-prompt](https://github.com/c-bata/go-prompt) is a library for building powerful interactive prompts
+- [huh](https://github.com/charmbracelet/huh) is a simple yet powerful library for building interactive forms and prompts in the terminal
+- [bubletea](https://github.com/charmbracelet/bubbletea) is a framework for building terminal UIs
+- for more libraries and components for glamorous console interfaces, see [charm.sh](https://charm.sh/)

+#### GUI

+Besides obvious GTK and Qt bindings:

+- [gio](https://gioui.org/) — lightweight immediate mode GUI library

 ### Web